JackyWu8567/SOA/README.md

 # SOA
-The sample of SOA architecture which describes the basic process of reservation and perchase using C#.
+The sample of SOA architecture which describes the basic process of reservation and perchase using c#.